deco-sites/starting/docs/composable-apis/shopify/en.md

 # Prerequisites

 - A website on Deco.
-Create one for free at[https://deco.cx/admin](https://deco.cx/admin "https://deco.cx/admin").
+Create one for free at [https://deco.cx/admin](https://deco.cx/admin "https://deco.cx/admin").
-- An account on Shopify..
+- An account on Shopify.

 # Creating the Website